YuejiaoShi/Aora/README.md

 ### 1. **Create Video Screen** (`Create.tsx`)

 - **Functionality**: Allows users to upload a video with a corresponding thumbnail, title, and prompt.
-- **Components Used**:

-  - `FormField`: Handles input for title and prompt.
-  - `ImagePicker`: Used for picking both images (thumbnails) and videos.
-  - `Button`: A reusable button component for submitting the form.

 - **Features**:
   - **Video Upload**: Allows the user to upload a video from the device.